lindenb/jvarkit/docs/MergeCnvNator.md

       version is : 2.1 which is not compatible with bcftools/htslib (last checked 2019-11-15)
       Default: false
-    --do-no-reuse
+    --bed
+      limit to the calls overlaping that bed FILE --do-no-reuse
       Do not reuse a CNV if it was already used.
 Undocumented
       Default: false